MikkLaur/elektrooniline-soiduleht/README.md

-# elektrooniline-soiduleht
+# FillTrip
-Logbook of your favorite vehicles!
+Keep track of your car!

 ## Setup and run instructions